Flashforge Creator 5 and 5 Pro Breakdown: Specs, Pricing & How they Compare to Snapmaker U1, Prusa XL & Bambu Lab H2C

 What materials can the Flashforge Creator 5 print?

 The open-frame Creator 5 supports PLA, PETG, TPU, PVA, BVOH, PLA-CF, PETG-CF, and silk.
-The upcoming Creator 5 Pro (with heated enclosure) will add support for high-temp materials like ABS, ASA, and PA-CF. Hardened steel nozzles come standard for abrasive filaments.
+The Creator 5 Pro (with heated enclosure) will add support for high-temp materials like ABS, ASA, and PA-CF. Hardened steel nozzles come standard for abrasive filaments.

 Can I upgrade the Creator 5 to the Creator 5 Pro later?